Hypermiling

 Hypermiling is driving or flying a vehicle with techniques that maximize fuel efficiency.
 Those who use these techniques are called "hypermilers".
-In the case of cars, this is an extreme form of energy-efficient driving.
+In the case of cars, this is an extreme form of energy-efficient driving, where hypermilers can achieve up to 100 mpgus in hybrid cars that have EPA ratings of 30 to 45 mpg (48 to 72 km/gallon, 11 to 16 km/L, 6.2 to 9.3 L/100 km).

 Hypermiling can be practiced in any vehicle regardless of fuel consumption.
-It gained popularity due to the rise in gasoline prices in the 2000s.
+It gained popularity with the rise in gasoline prices in the 2000s.
 Some hypermiling techniques are illegal in some countries because they are dangerous.
 In 2008, the New Oxford American Dictionary voted "hypermiling" the best new word of the year.

+Hypermiling techniques with gas-powered cars

+There are various techniques used by gas-powered car driving hypermilers that help increase their gas mileage.

+Techniques that can be used to minimize fuel consumption while driving include: